Schedule

 • Kovarik on Print Revolution

-• Note: beware technological determinism
+• technological determinism vs. social construction

-• What was its impact?
+• what was its impact? (on religion, language, knowledge, etc.)

-• Explain Assn. #2 – Annotated Bibliography
+• Explain Assn. #2 – initial searching in databases – and start searching

-Thurs by midnight—Due: Weekly Assignment #2
+Thurs by midnight—Due: Week 2 Assignment

 • See the copyright page for Kovarik – linked here – for the details for the bibliographical citation.
 Actually, I’ll make this easier for you and provide the correct citation.
 Note that we allow leaving off the place of publication for contemporary publishers.
 And note that bibliographical citation looks different from a footnote citation.